MicrosoftDocs/entra-docs/docs/identity/monitoring-health/reference-audit-activities.md

 ms.author: sarahlipsey
 ms.reviewer: dhanyahk
 ---
-# Microsoft Entra audit log categories and activitiesFF
+# Microsoft Entra audit log categories and activities

 Microsoft Entra audit logs collect all traceable activities within your Microsoft Entra tenant.
 Audit logs can be used to determine who made a change to service, user, group, or other item.